Abhi-as/MySQL-Car-Dekho-Project/README.md

 ## Contributing

 If you wish to contribute to this project, feel free to fork the repository, make your changes, and create a pull request.
-We welcome contributions to improve the project's functionality and usability.
+I welcome contributions to improve the project's functionality and usability.

 ---

-We hope the Car Dekho MySQL project helps you manage your car dealership efficiently.
+Car Dekho MySQL project helps you manage your car dealership efficiently.
 If you have any questions, issues, or suggestions, please feel free to contact us.
 Happy car dealing!